jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 wbt.slope('DEM.tif', 'slope_raster.tif', callback=my_callback)
 ~~~~

-Callback functions can also serve as a means of cancelling operations:
+Every convienience function takes an optional callback as the last parameter.
+The default callback simply prints tool outputs to the standard output without any additional processing.
+Callback functions can serve as a means of cancelling operations:

 ~~~~{.python .numberLines}
 def my_callback(value):